 From late November onward, within the walls of York and overlooked by Northern Europe's largest Medieval Gothic Cathedral, this is England's "Christmas Central" .

-- St. Nicholas Fayre - It starts with a festive first night that sees the city's holiday lights lit amid music, mulled wine and entertainment and lasts through to December 23.
+- St. Nicholas Fayre - the winner of the Best Large Speciality Market at the Great British Market Awards in 2019, starts with a festive first night that sees the city's holiday lights lit amid music, mulled wine and entertainment and lasts through to December 22.
 Stalls throughout are open for business from 10.a.m.to 6 p.m.
 Sunday through Wednesday and to 8 p.m.
 Thursday through Saturday.
 More than 100 Scandinavian-style stalls line Parliament Street, St Sampson’s Square and The Judge’s Lodging.
-At the Judge's Lodging, a Small Business Christmas Fair features handmade items by artisans and crafts people.
+At the Judge's Lodging, a Small Business Christmas Fair features handmade items by artisans and craftspeople.
 Look for gifts on Coppergate and food and drink along the Shambles.

-- The York Ice Trail - Moves to a new date for the 2018/2019 holiday season, extending the festive season to February 2, 2019.
+- The York Ice Trail - Moves to a new date for the 2019/2020 holiday season.
+It takes place on Saturday and Sunday, February 1 and 2, 2020.
 At least 50 imaginative ice sculptures sparkle all over the city center and surrounding streets, competing for prizes and promising lots of surprises.
-And for 2019, you can follow their facebook events page to see what's happening and get sneak previews.
-Check out a video of the 2016 carvings and fun.

-- Yorkshire Winter Wonderland - From November 17 to January 6, Winter Wonderland at the York Designer Outlet, has the North of England's biggest ice rink plus a vintage fun fair and all the usual Christmas food and drink goodies.
+- Yorkshire Winter Wonderland - From November 16 to January 5, Winter Wonderland at the York Designer Outlet has the North of England's biggest ice rink plus a vintage funfair and all the usual Christmas food and drink goodies.
 Some of the funfair rides date from as early as 1933.
-And in the 2018 - 2019 season there will be new food and drinks to try in the Papa Hütte, an alpine-themed, apres-skate café overlooking the ice rink, Catch up on designer shopping averaging 60% off and then relax overlooking the skaters' waltz.
+And in the 2019 - 2020 season there will be new food and drinks to try in The Chalet at the Ice Factor, and family-friendly treats at Perky Peacocks Cafe overlooking the ice rink, Catch up on designer shopping averaging 60% off and then relax overlooking the skaters' waltz.
 Advance booking on their website is a good idea.

 - Edwardian Christmas is once again the theme at the historic Treasurer's House.
 The National Trust is decorating the house in the style of it's last owner, Frank Green, who re-imagined and rebuilt the house.
 It's open Thursdays through Sundays between November 15 and December 16.